Immigration Internship: Law Clerk

-IIBA is interested in hosting law students during summer 2022 as full-time law clerks at one of our eight offices.
+IIBA is interested in hosting students during fall 2022 and spring 2023 semesters as part-time law clerks at one of our eight offices.
 Law clerks will gain experience in humanitarian immigration law through work on individual legal cases and, depending on the needs of the office, outreach or other special projects.
 This is an unpaid position.

 DUTIES MAY INCLUDE: